philwantsfish/shard/README.md

 or

-Build it yourself using sbt
+Build it yourself using sbt, `sub assembly`

 ## Developing a new module

 Adding a new module is easy.
-Create a new class that inherits from AbstractModule in the module package and add the module to the ModuleFactory.
+Create a new class that inherits from `AbstractModule` in the module package and add the module to the `ModuleFactory`.

 The AbstractModule has one abstract method:
 ``` scala